Lydia is dead. But they don’t know this yet.

 - None of the Above by I.W.
 Gregorio

 - I’ll Meet You There by Heather Demetrios

 - Audrey, Wait! by Robin Benway

 - Devoted by Jennifer Mathieu

 - What We Saw by Aaron Hartzler

-Posted by tina in Uncategorized Tags: author: benway, author: demetrios, author: fowley-doyle, author: gino, author: gregorio, author: hartzler, author: hawkins, author: lai, author: lord, author: mathieu, author: moskowitz, author: munoz ryan, author: murphy, author: robb, author: russo, author: rylant, author: west, author: yoon
+Posted by keh in Uncategorized Tags: author: benway, author: demetrios, author: fowley-doyle, author: gino, author: gregorio, author: hartzler, author: hawkins, author: lai, author: lord, author: mathieu, author: moskowitz, author: munoz ryan, author: murphy, author: robb, author: russo, author: rylant, author: west, author: yoon